If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

-If you decide to go ahead you'll discuss when would a suitable time to have it fitted.
-Some services may be able to do the fit at the same appointment, or you may need a second appointment.
+Some services may be able to fit it at the same appointment, or you may need a second appointment.

 The doctor or nurse may discuss painkiller tablets and/or using local anaesthetic to make the fitting more comfortable.

-You may also get period-type pain and possibly some light bleeding for a few days afterwards.
+You may get period-type pain and possibly some light bleeding for a few days afterwards.

-The IUS has two threads which hang through the opening at the entrance of your uterus (cervix) and the doctor or nurse will teach you to check the threads to make sure the IUS is in place.
-You should check the threads a few times during the first month and then at regular intervals.
+The IUS has two threads which hang through the opening at the entrance of your uterus (cervix).
+You should check the threads a few times during the first month and then at least once a month.

 The IUS can be fitted any time in your cycle if it is certain that you are not pregnant.
 If fitted in the first seven days of your menstrual cycle you will be immediately protected against pregnancy.
 If it is fitted at any other time, you will need to use an additional method of contraception (such as condoms) for the first seven days.

-If you have a short menstrual cycle, where your period normally comes every 23 days or less, starting the IUS on the seventh day of your period may mean you are not immediately protected (because you might ovulate early in your menstrual cycle).
-If you think this might be the case, speak with a doctor or nurse about whether you need to use additional contraception.
+If you have a short menstrual cycle, where your period normally comes every 23 days or less, you will have to start the IUS in the first six days (because you might ovulate early in your menstrual cycle).

 The IUS must be removed by a trained doctor or nurse.
 The procedure should be less painful and quicker than when the IUS was inserted.
 If you are not going to have another IUS you’ll need to use additional contraception, such as condoms, for the seven days before the IUS is taken out if you do not want to become pregnant.